MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-ssh-connection-issue.md

 ## Cause

-This problem may occur if the affected directory isn't owned by the root user, or it's group-writable or world-writable.
+This problem may occur if the root user doesn't own the affected directory or if it's group-writable or world-writable.

 To resolve this issue, use one of the following resolutions: